Traveling To IAHP

-I can’t believe I haven’t written yet about my trip to Philadelphia.
+I can’t believe I haven’t written yet about Traveling To IAHP in Philadelphia.
 To say it was life-changing would be a major understatement.
 I guess it’s taken me so long to write because all of the wealth of information was so overwhelming to process.
 I don’t mean overwhelming in a way that is bad just like I said so much to process.
 Honestly I tried to write sooner, but couldn’t organize my thoughts.
 So finally last night I sat with my phone and dictated the post, it was actually easier to talk about it then to try and write it.

 That night I couldn’t sleep I was so excited I landed up spending most of the night on the phone with my friend in the US.
 I think I may have gotten three hours sleep that night but I might just be being generous.